tianyi-phy/cv/index.md

 ### **Holographic derivation of the island formula for reflected entropy** `2021.1 - 2021.8`

 _Undergraduate Research  &nbsp;&nbsp;&nbsp;&nbsp;  Advisor: Prof. Yang Zhou_<br>
 This research produced the publication 1.
 We employed AdS/BCFT duality to give a holographic derivation of the island formula for reflected entropy.
-More precisely, we demonstrated that the entropy calculated on the boundary side is equivalent to a bulk quantity called ``defect extremal cross section" by combining the partial Randall-Sundrum reduction and Maldacena duality.
+More precisely, we demonstrated that the entropy calculated on the boundary side is equivalent to a bulk quantity called "defect extremal cross section" by combining the partial Randall-Sundrum reduction and Maldacena duality.
 We found the perfect agreement between the calculation of the boundary and the bulk in both static and time-dependent scenarios

 ### **Refected entropy of Hawking radiation** `2020.1 - 2020.6`